kylechadha/portfolio-go/content/post/learning_to_learn.md

 So when your curiosity gets piqued, explore it _aggressively_.
 Follow it wherever it takes you.
 You almost certainly will end up in a rabbit hole, but it'll have been a wild ride and you'll be amazed at how much you learned.

-Lastly, the converse is also true: If you get stuck or are starting to lose passion -- chances are you aren't curious about what you're working on.
-Step back, clear your mind, and remember to _follow your bliss_.
+Lastly, the converse is also true: If you get stuck or are starting to lose passion -- chances are you aren't curious enough about what you're working on.
+Step back, clear your mind, and _follow your bliss_.

 Happy coding.